Zandr0id/Robo_Alfred/README.md

   - `!commands`     -> Takes you to this page
   - `!uptime`   -> The current uptime of the bot/stream

-Only the first command in a message will be responded to.
+Only the first understood command in a message will be responded to.

-Example: `!uptime !github` will result in `!uptime` getting a response
+Example: `!nonsense !uptime !github` will result in `!uptime` getting a response